mono/website/community/google-summer-of-code/projects.md

 `System.Threading.ThreadPool` is the main class that allow users to launch background tasks, and it's one of the component that the TPL is based on.
 It's a core component of Mono and the .NET platform.
 Its quality and reliability is key to a stable and fast development platform.

-The goal is to replace our BCL implementation of `System.Threading.ThreadPool` (https://github.com/mono/mono/blob/master/mcs/class/referencesource/mscorlib/system/threading/threadpool.cs), with the CoreRT one (https://github.com/dotnet/corert/blob/master/src/System.Private.CoreLib/src/System/Threading/ThreadPool.cs).
+The goal is to replace our BCL implementation of [`System.Threading.ThreadPool`](https://github.com/mono/mono/blob/master/mcs/class/referencesource/mscorlib/system/threading/threadpool.cs), with the [CoreRT one](https://github.com/dotnet/corert/blob/master/src/System.Private.CoreLib/src/System/Threading/ThreadPool.cs).
 This would allow us to get closer to .NET Core code quality and behaviour.

-All changes made to adapt `System.Threading.ThreadPool` to Mono would then be upstreamed to the .NET foundation CoreRT repo (https://github.com/dotnet/corert)
+All changes made to adapt `System.Threading.ThreadPool` to Mono would then be upstreamed to the .NET foundation [CoreRT repo](https://github.com/dotnet/corert)

 **Deliverables**: Integrate `ThreadPool` from CoreRT into Mono and upstream any necessary changes.